|

 Australian Orthoptic Board as appropriate

-accreditation for orthoptists to undertake
+accreditation for orthoptists to register with ASAR to undertake

 sonography in relation to ocular structures.